The Vamps (British band): 2015–2016: Steady Records and Wake Up

-2016–present: Autobiography, "All Night", Night & Day and Cherry Blossom
+2016–2019: Autobiography, "All Night", and Night & Day

 On 7 October 2016, The Vamps announced in a livestream via Facebook that the first single of their third studio album, both with no names revealed at the time, would be released on 14 October 2016, with an exclusive release on Capital FM on the previous day.
 On the same day, hints of the name and lyrics of the single started being posted on the band's social medias and Spotify, following the same style as the hits for "Wake Up" single and album in September 2015.
 It was also announced that the album would be out in Summer 2017.
 On 12 October 2016, the band announced via livestream that the single would be called "All Night" and would be a collaboration with Norwegian DJ Matoma.
 The song peaked at number 24 on the UK Singles Chart, number six on the Irish Singles Chart, number 13 on the Norwegian Singles Chart, number 12 on the New Zealand Singles Chart, and also became their first entry on the Canadian Hot 100 chart, peaking at number 72.
 It became the most charted and certified single of the band and their most streamed song on Spotify.
 On 20 October 2016, The Vamps released their autobiography The Vamps: Our Story 100% Official, which had been announced months earlier.